 If you are applying for a scholarship for vocational education and training (such as study at TAFE or similar registered training provider in a course other than a bachelor’s degree) then combining full-time work and studying in block release is acceptable.

-If you plan to work full-time and study in block release (such as night school or full-time block release) for a bachelor’s degree in 2022 then you should contact East Gippsland Community Foundation for advice prior to applying for a scholarship.
+If you plan to work full-time and study in block release (such as night school or full-time block release) for a bachelor’s degree then you should contact East Gippsland Community Foundation for advice prior to applying for a scholarship.

 Yes, provided that the overseas study is a component of an approved Australian course, and the approved Australian course must give credit for the overseas study.